The Raptors: Facts about these bird-like theropod dinosaurs

 This display, at the Urweltmuseum Hauff, shows a pack of plucked Deinonychus attacking a family of Iguanodons.
 Research shows they did not hunt in coordinated packs, and were most likely solitary.
 Research also shows they did not use their "Killing Claw" to climb and slash large dinosaurs, as they most likely hunted smaller to similar sized animals.
 Image Credit: Angela Marie Henritte (CC BY 2.0)

-So, the killing claw wasn't used to slash and gut large prey.
-How about pack hunting?
-Did raptors cooperatively take down large prey?
-To the dismay of Jurassic Park fans, the evidence also suggests they did not.
+So, the "killing claw" was not used to slash and disembowel large prey.
+What about pack hunting?
+Did raptors cooperatively take down large dinosaurs?
+Evidence suggests they likely did not.

 Figure 2 from Li et al., 2008 showing A: a sample Velociraptor track, and C,D,E, the Dromaeopodus tracks from China.